 - Aspen Bark – Aspen bark is used as an exfoliant in Eye Arise, clearing away dead skin and smoothing the skin out.

-- Hexapeptide-11 – This peptide variation regulates the healthy functions of the skin, helping it to retain firmness.
+- Hexapeptide-11 – According to Redox Biology, this peptide variation regulates the healthy functions of the skin, helping it to retain firmness.

 - Carob Gum – This ingredient is said to help retain moisture and reduce puffiness around the eyes.